Book an Appointment at Wimbledon - Next door to Waffle Jacks Diner and across from Nelson Medical Practice

 Having always been passionate about health and well-being, Emily qualified from the British School of Osteopathy (now called the University College of Osteopathy) in the mid 1990s.

-After working in the Bristol and Somerset area, she joined Kieran working in the French mountain ski area of Courchevel, treating many sports injuries as well as developing her other osteopathic passion - looking after expectant mothers, babies and young children using the gentle cranial approach.
+After working in the Bristol and Somerset area, she joined Kieran working in the French mountain ski area of Courchevel, treating many sports injuries as well as developing her other osteopathic passion - looking after expectant mothers, babies and young children.

 Since then Emily has spent time working at the Osteopathic Centre for Children in Harley Street, and runs her own private clinic in Woking, Surrey and works from the other clinic sites in Wimbledon and Cobham.